rumpl/c/README.md

       .npmignore
       bin

-Add a comment to a folder/file
+Set a comment to a folder/file

-    $ c add bin This is the bin folder
+    $ c set bin This is the bin folder
     $ c list .

     Comments for this directory: